Numerical analysis of a stabilized scheme for an optimal control problem governed by a parabolic convection--diffusion equation: Introduction

-where the constant $C$ depends on the norms of the solution as well as the parameter $\mu.$ The paper is organized as follows: In Section \ref{section:AFC}, we introduce the semi--discrete AFC scheme for the discretization of the optimal control problem governed by a parabolic convection--diffusion equation.
+where the constant $C$ is independent of $k,\,h,$ and depends on the norms of the solution as well as the parameters $\lambda,\,\mu^\nu,\,\nu<0.$ The paper is organized as follows: In Section \ref{section:AFC}, we introduce the semi--discrete AFC scheme for the discretization of the optimal control problem governed by a parabolic convection--diffusion equation.
 Further, we recall some auxiliary results for the stabilization terms from \cite{chatzipantelidis2022}, that we will employ in the analysis.
-In Section \ref{section:fully_discrete}, we discretize the state variable using the backward Euler method and the co-state variable with the explicit Euler backwards in time.
-We prove that for a smooth solution of \eqref{optimal_weak_y}--\eqref{optimal_weak_u2} and we derive error estimates in $L^2$ and $H^1$ norm in spatial variable and $\ell^\infty$ in time.
-In Section \ref{section:fixed_point}, we define a fixed point scheme for the fully-discrete scheme and we prove that the resulting nonlinear fully--discrete scheme has a unique solution.
-Finally, in Section \ref{section:numerical_results}, we present numerical experiments, validating our theoretical results about order of convergence as well as we test the stabilized fully--discrete scheme in optimal control problems governed by a convection--dominant equation where the solution possesses interior or boundary layers.
+In Section \ref{section:fully_discrete}, we discretize semi--discrete scheme using the backward Euler method.
+For a smooth solution of \eqref{optimal_weak_y}--\eqref{optimal_weak_u2}, we derive error estimates in $L^{2}$ and in energy norm in spatial variable and $\ell^\infty$ in time.
+In Section \ref{section:fixed_point}, we define a fixed point scheme for the fully--discrete scheme and we prove that the resulting nonlinear fully--discrete scheme has a unique solution.
+Finally, in Section \ref{section:numerical_results}, we test the stabilized fully--discrete scheme on optimal control problems governed by a convection-dominated equation, where the solution exhibits layers, and we compute the experimental order of convergence which validates our theoretical results.